Battle of Goose Green: Field punishments

 In the years after the battle, Argentine army officers and NCOs were accused of handing out brutal field punishment to their troops at Goose Green, and other locations, during the war.
 In 2009, Argentine authorities in Comodoro Rivadavia ratified a decision made by authorities in Río Grande, Tierra del Fuego, announcing their intention to charge 70 officers and NCOs with inhumane treatment of conscript soldiers during the war.

 There was, however, false testimony that was used as evidence in accusing the Argentine officers and NCOs of abandonment; and Pablo Vassel, who had denounced the alleged perpetrators, had to step down from his post as head of the human rights sub-secretariat of Corrientes Province.
-Other veterans were sceptical about the veracity of the accusations, with Colonel José Martiniano Duarte, an ex–601 Commando Company officer and decorated veteran of the Falklands War, saying that it had become "fashionable" for ex-conscripts to accuse their superiors of abandonment.
+Other high-proflie veterans were sceptical about the veracity of the accusations, with Colonel José Martiniano Duarte, an ex–601 Commando Company officer and decorated veteran of the Falklands War, saying at the time that it had become "fashionable" for ex-conscripts to accuse their superiors of abandonment.

 Since the 2009 announcement was made, no one in the military, or among the retired officers and NCOs, had been charged, causing Vassel to comment in April 2014:

 For over two years we've been waiting for a final say on behalf of the courts ...
 There are some types of crimes that no state should allow to go unpunished, no matter how much time has passed, such as the crimes of the dictatorship.
 Last year Germany sentenced a 98-year-old corporal for his role in the concentration camps in one of the Eastern European countries occupied by Nazi Germany.
 It didn't take into account his age or rank.

+The historic legal battle launched in 2007 by human rights advocate Pablo Vassel and the Ex-Malvinas Combatants Center (CECIM) in La Plata (Buenos Aires) is currently trapped in a nearly two decades long legal fight before the Supreme Court of Argentina, which has yet to issue a definitive final ruling.